WhitakerLab/scona/README.md

 Newbies to Python, neuroscience, network analyses, git and GitHub are all welcome.

 The only rule you absolutely have to follow when you're contributing to `scona` is to act in accordance with our [code of conduct](CODE_OF_CONDUCT.md).
-We value the participation of every member of our community and want to ensure an that every contributor has an enjoyable and fulfilling experience.
+We value the participation of every member of our community and want to ensure that every contributor has an enjoyable and fulfilling experience.

 Our detailed development guide can be found at [DEVELOPMENT_GUIDE.md](DEVELOPMENT_GUIDE.md).
 Once you've read the [contributing guidelines](CONTRIBUTING.md), and if you think you need the additional information on linting, testing, and writing and building the documentation, please check out those instructions too.